michaelmez39/WebCalculator/readme.md

 A simple calculator web component for React.

 ## Todo
-- [ ] Make interface much nicer
+- [x] Make interface much nicer
-- [ ] Make keypad for the calculator
+- [x] Make keypad for the calculator
+- [ ] Allow typing when the input box is out of focus
 - [ ] Allow user defined variables
 - [ ] Allow user to click on a previous calculation to restore the calculator to that state